 The students shall complete seminars and workshops (total - 6 semester-hours) in the field of the dissertation topic or in a sub-discipline.

-During these seminars, (total - 4 semester-hours), the scientific literature relevant to the field of the dissertations and the project reports are critically presented and discussed.
-The confirmation of participation in literature clubs, project presentations and guest lectures is to be forwarded to the Dean of Doctoral Studies.
+During these seminars, (total - 4 semester-hours), the scientific literature relevant to the field of the dissertations is critically presented and discussed.
+The confirmation of participation in literature clubs, and guest lectures is to be forwarded to the Dean of Doctoral Studies.

 The dissertation topic and the work plan shall be presented to the Dissertation Committee (total - 0.5 semester-hours) in the first semester.
 The doctoral candidate and the Dissertation Committee agree on the courses to be taken in accordance with the curriculum.
 The spokesperson of the Doctoral School will forward the presentation and a written assessment by the Dissertation Committee to the Dean of Doctoral Studies.